Remembering John Dobson

 Hadley in 1722 to make the first true reflecting telescope with a

 parabolic mirror.
+Testament to his mirror making skills was an optics award at the Riverside Telescope Makers Conference in 1971.
 Along with his sidewalk astronomy, we must never

 forget the countless telescope and mirror making classes he conducted

 over the decades, particularly up and down the west coast.
 He made

 mirror making accessible for anyone.

 Further, it was a requirement of John’s that the design use inexpensive